exposit/pythia-oracle/HELP.md

 __*Dice Presets*__

 The Dice Presets section lets you click a button to roll that quantity and sides of dice, quickly.
 It can be configured in the config file.
-The right most four buttons are spinners that let you roll up to 10x quickly.
+The right most two buttons are spinners that let you roll up to 10x quickly.

+__*Dice Parsing Presets*__

+This is a section for dice rolling mechanics that require more complicated parsing than just rolling plain dice.
+Parsing that can be off-loaded to the program.

+The "ORE" button is for "ORE" style result parsing -- you roll a pool of dice and sort out the matching sets and waste dice.

+There's room for one more scheme if anybody can suggest a good one!

 ###Right Stack